 How should this deal have been creatively structured?
 Because K.K. was able to buy a great house at way below market due to our effort and know how, we should have gotten a Pure Option to buy this property from K.K. at any time over the next 30 years for K.K.’s purchase price of $57,700.

 Would K.K. have agreed to this?
 Absolutely!
 Why?
 Her other choice was to not own this beautiful home and instead be our tenant paying ever-increasing rent.

 Today this home is worth about $275,000.
 By not doing a Pure Option deal, I made a $217,300 mistake ($275,000 FMV – $57,700 purchase price = $217,300)

 How would YOU feel if YOU made this mistake?
 Do YOU think knowing how to do Pure Options can be a valuable deal structuring tool?

 Understand, you are paying for May’s Power of Pure Options seminar whether you attend or not.
 If you’re not there, your cost could be hundreds of thousands of dollars in missed deals.

 Do YOU think it would be idiotic to repeat MY stupid mistake?
-We’re looking forward to seeing you in Tampa, Florida, at our Power of Pure Options seminar on May 21 & 22, 2022.
+We’re looking forward to seeing you on Zoom at our Power of Pure Options seminar on January 28 & 29, 2023.
 Go to BillandKimCook.com to reserve your seat!